August Bielenstein

-The editor of the major Latvian language newspaper Latviešu Avīzes and a member of the St. Petersburg Academy of Sciences, Bielenstein was the author of numerous major works on linguistics and ethnography, including Die lettische Sprache, nach ihren Lauten und Formen (The Latvian Language, Its Phonetics and Forms, 2 volumes, 1863–64) and Die Grenzen des lettischen Volksstammes und der lettischen Sprache in der Gegenwart und im 13.
+As editor of the major Latvian language newspaper Latviešu Avīzes and a member of the St. Petersburg Academy of Sciences, Bielenstein was the author of numerous major works on linguistics and ethnography, including Die lettische Sprache, nach ihren Lauten und Formen (The Latvian Language, Its Phonetics and Forms, 2 volumes, 1863–64) and Die Grenzen des lettischen Volksstammes und der lettischen Sprache in der Gegenwart und im 13.
 Jahrhundert (The Borders of the Latvian Tribes and the Latvian Language in the Present and in the 13th Century, 1892).
 He encouraged the collection of dainas, studied traditional wooden architecture, and examined castle mounds to identify them according to their description in ancient chronicles.
-Whilst Bielenstein made many seminal contributions to the study of the Latvian language and culture, he was also a fierce opponent of the Young Latvians and a staunch defender of the Baltic German tradition.

-From 1864 until 1895 he was a president and later honorary president of Latvian Literary Society.
-In 1893 he became honorary member of Riga Latvian society.
+While he made many contributions to the study of the Latvian language and culture, he was also a fierce opponent of the Young Latvians and a staunch defender of the Baltic German tradition.
+His friendship with Wilhelm Mannhardt led to an interest in Latvian mythology and folk psychology.
+From 1864 until 1895, he was a president and later honorary president of Latvian Literary Society.
+In 1893, he became honorary member of Riga Latvian society.

+Family

+Bielenstein married Ernestine Louise Hermine Van Bordelius and they had nine children, six of which survived to adulthood.
+Two of his children became pastors.
+One of his sons was architect Bernhard Bielenstein.
+His daughter was Martha Beilenstein who created the Atlas of the Ethnological Geography of Modern and Prehistoric Latvia (Atlas der ethnologischen Geographie des heutigen und des praehistorischen Lettenlandes).